imagekit-developer/imagekit-ruby/README.md

 | original | orig |

 ## File Upload
-This method can be used to directly upload images to your ImageKit Media Library, without giving it the designation of an attribute of any database object.
+This method can be used to directly upload images to your ImageKit Media Library without giving it the designation of an attribute of any database object.

 The SDK provides a simple interface using the `.upload()` method to upload files to the ImageKit Media library.
 It accepts all the parameters supported by the [ImageKit Upload API](https://docs.imagekit.io/api-reference/upload-file-api/server-side-file-upload).